amreshk005/weather_app/README.md

 # weather_app
-This is basic weather app which i have completed with django.it created with a weather api.you can get the its weather api key on <a href="https://openweathermap.org/current">openweatherapp.org</a>.
+This is basic weather app which i have completed with Django.it created with a weather api.you can get the its weather api key on <a href="https://openweathermap.org/current">openweatherapp.org</a>.

 <h3>Installation</h3>
 1.virtualenv your_virtual_env_name<br>